pariyatti/kosa-rails/docs/api.md

   - diacritics in json is fine
 - Q: Cards - is a "generic" card a supertype of all other Cards?
   - no, many fields are ignored so this isn't a real supertype
+- Q: `to_json` in Ruby defaults to labeling types (such as `{"card": CardObj}`)... is this annoying in Dart deserialization?
+  - A: yes. don't nest unnecessarily.

 ## Stubbed ##